 Yield: What is the average deal size each partner makes?

 To calculate a partner’s contribution score, first create a stack that ranks all your partners based strictly on each partner’s sales frequency, with your best partners at the top.

 Next, divide your entire partner community into quintiles, or five equal groups.
 (I.e., If you have 100 partners, each quintile has 20 partners.)
-Note which quintile partners fall into and assign a score of 1 to 5 based on what quintile that partner falls in with one being high, five being low.
+Note which quintile partners fall into and assign a score of 1 to 5 based on what quintile that partner falls in, with one being high and five being low.

-Then you need to perform the same stack ranking exercise for reach and yield, respectively.
-A partner will likely receive different scores for each measure, as demonstrated below.
+Then you must perform the same stack ranking exercise for reach and yield.
+As demonstrated below, a partner will likely receive different scores for each measure.
 Depending on your overall business strategy, you can weigh the FRY components.